 This course covers a variety of topics central to the design of long format publications.
 Through the development of applied projects, students will build on their existing skills in graphic design and typography in order to develop the more complex conceptual, formal, and technical skills utilized to design publications.
-Prerequisites: ART 115 or ART 116, or permission of instructor.
+Prerequisites: ART 051, ART 052 and a 100 level design course, or permission of instructor.

 ART 153: BOOKBINDING WORKSHOP, 3 credit hrs.